tabreturn/tabreturn.github.io/_posts/2020-07-01-blender_creative_coding--1.2-_blender_scripting_basics.md

 If you're familiar with any object-oriented programming language, you've encountered attributes and methods before.
 Moreover, you've likely identified a few different attributes and methods in the code you've encountered thus far.

 I won't review every attribute and method in the Blender scripting API---there are just too many for that.
 Rather, I'll use an example here to help you discover what's available and how you can locate the relevant API documentation.

-Let's start with attributes for the Cube object.
-The Cube is a three-dimensional "primitive" mesh, composed of vertices.
+### Attributes

+Attributes are like variables that belong to objects.
+An object's data type determines its attributes.
+For example, the Cube---a three-dimensional "primitive" mesh, composed of vertices---has includes attributes for its dimensions, location, scale, and so on.
 The Cube data type is `bpy_types.Object`; you can confirm this using `type(D.objects['Cube'])`.

-As you might expect, this data type includes attributes to change dimensions, location, scale, and more.
-In the Python Console, enter:
+You'll explore some of the `Object` attributes using the Python Console.
+To begin, enter:

 ```
 `D.objects['Cube'].`
 ```

-Then press tab for a list of attributes and methods.
-It's a long, alphabetically arranged list.
-See if you can spot the `location` attribute:
+Then, press tab for a long, alphabetically arranged list of attributes (and methods).
+See if you can spot the `location` attribute (you'll probably need to scroll up/back through the output):

 ```
 >>> D.objects['Cube'].